All Products

 Selected Objects

-• To rename an object to be synchronized in the destination database, right-click the object in the Selected Objects section.
+• To configure the name of an object to be synchronized in the destination database or specify an object that receives data in the destination database, right-click the object in the Selected Objects section.
 For more information, see Map object names.

 • To remove a selected object, click the object in the Selected Objects section and then click the image icon to move the object to the Source Objects section.